Batman Forever: Red Book Edition - The 15th Anniversary Enhanced Edition

 Special Thanks:

-A huge special thanks to Artisdead, Wraith, Bionicbob, Dwight Fry, That One Guy, ThatStinkyGuy, Lantern51, Canon Editor, and everyone else who had input.
+A huge special thanks to Wraith, Bionicbob, Dwight Fry, That One Guy, ThatStinkyGuy, Lantern51, Canon Editor, and everyone else who had input.
 The end credits of the film have an in depth special thanks for each member who helped make this edit possible.

 Release Information: